Event Handling

 VerticalMarker Props

-interface VerticalMarkerProps { x: number | null; // Canonical x position color?: string; // Default: "#666" lineWidth?: number; // Default: 1 dashArray?: string; // Default: "4,4" }
+interface VerticalMarkerProps { x: number | null; // Canonical x position (null hides the marker) color?: string; // Default: "#666" lineWidth?: number; // Default: 1 dashArray?: string; // Default: "4,4" }

 Tooltip Props